pietrop/autoEdit_2_documentation/pocketsphinx-results.md

 first word is the text, then start time, end time, and accuracy.

-Need to verify if pocketsphinx always exports like this or this is specific of videogrep.
+Need to verify if pocketsphinx always exports like this or this is specific of videogrep implementation.